 The Fellowship is a two-year, full-time paid position for recent college graduates.
 Selected Fellows begin work each summer at either Meridian’s Dillon, CO or Washington, D.C. offices.
 Those with graduate-level training are ineligible.
 Applications for the Fellowship are currently open and close on January 12, 2020.

-Applications for the Meridian Institute Ruckelshaus Fellowship Program are now open!
-Click below for application instructions and more information about the position.
-Applications are due on January 12, 2020.
+Applications for the Meridian Institute Ruckelshaus Fellowship Program have now closed.
+Click below for an archive of the 2020 application instructions and more information about the position.

 Beyond the Fellowship